dhall-lang/dhall-lang/standard/semantics.md

     Γ ⊢ Optional : Type → Type

-An `Optional` literal's type is inferred from the mandatory type annotation:
+An `Optional` literal's type is inferred from the mandatory type annotation when the literal uses the legacy `List`-like syntax:

     Γ ⊢ A : Type